B&H # EXWBF277 MFR # EXPOD2-77

 B&H # TIUVP52 MFR # 52UVP

 "good buy...Good one...Simple, inexpensive lens protection...I've honestly only used the filter one day, but I took a lot of pictures with the filter on and off, and looking at them on my computer, I can't really tell a difference."See more

 "Love it!...The best...Easy to clean and protects your gear....Having spent $400 on the Canon mid level nifty fifty, I thought spending a fewextra dollars on the B & W 58mm MRC uv filter would be a good idea given theoverwhelmingly positive reviews I have seen on @and B & H. I'm glad I did!This filter oozes quality from the hefty feel to the silky smooth brass threads thatscrew on effortlessly!"See more

 "I like...Enjoy !...Clean and simple...i just bought a new lens that uses a 77mm filter and this is where I was able to find it...it is doing a good job and I am NJoying both filter and lens."See more

 "Not bad....So good....easy to use, great protection, does the job...Use the filter for protection against my lens when I am hiking so I don't have to take my lens cap on and off every time I want to take a shot."See more

 B&H # HOUVMC58 MFR # A58UVC

-"love it!...Good buy...Easy to use and is effective....Like many people, I use my haze filter both as an outdoor filter in bright sunlight and as a general protector for my lens."See more
+"It Works...Love it!...Easy to attach and pretty....Like many people, I use my haze filter both as an outdoor filter in bright sunlight and as a general protector for my lens."See more

 B&H # HOUVMC52 MFR # A52UVC